adrianconte/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     stage of your project from assessment and planning, through to design and construction.
-    At EC COASTAL, we have a strong track record of managing and working on challenging projects, for which coastal engineering is at its core. \nWe bring reliability, quality and value to any coastal project."
+    At EC COASTAL, we have a strong track record of managing and working on challenging projects, for which coastal engineering is at its core. \nWe bring reliability, quality and value to any coastal project.\n\nProject"
   button:
     enable: false
     label: Contact With Us